Friends of St. Johns Tideswell - Friends, Fun and Funds Day - Sunday July 14th 2019

 Dress the Tower

 Friends are also asking for support in the form of old long sleeved shirts, blouses and tops of any size and colour for the Dress the Tower artwork.
-Garments and donations can be left at Tideswell Pharmacy during opening hours with a donation if possible (suggested £5).
+Garments and donations can be left at Tideswell Pharmacy during opening hours.
 All re-usable garments will be given to charity or recycled.

 Abseil inside the Tower